-- Principled Leadership Ability.
+- Principled Leadership and Governance.
 Provide principled leadership in organizations by visioning, mentoring, and influencing business behavior towards organizational goals and mission. - Service Orientation.
-Incorporate a sense of service orientation in all individual actions, business dealings, and corporate decisions. - Decision Making Skills.
+Incorporate a sense of service orientation in all individual actions, business dealings, and corporate decisions.
+It means focusing one's efforts on discovering, and meeting societal needs. - Decision Making Skills.
 Use a broad array of problem solving, decision making, and critical thinking skills to address managerial issues in complex business environments. - Interpersonal Skills.
-Apply effective interpersonal skills such as communication, networking, motivation, empowerment, and team building to create a corporate culture that values people. - Strategic Insight with Functional Knowledge.
-Integrate functional knowledge with strategic insight to enhance organizational performance in a competitive business environment. - Technological Expertise.
-Make use of evolving technology for efficient operation in bringing innovative products and services to the customer.
+Apply effective interpersonal skills such as communication, networking, motivation, empowerment, and team building to create a corporate culture that values people. - Strategic Insight.
+Recognize and create business opportunities in a competitive environment and use one's knowledge of business functions to address them. - Functional Knowledge.
+Manage (plan, organize, direct and control) effectively the operational functions of marketing, finance, accounting, production, human resource, and information technology. - Professional Ethics.
+Inculcate a shared Seventh-day Adventist worldview that supports the integration of faith, excellence and integrity with one's profession.